 Getting Rid of Grape Hyacinth Bulbs Manually

 Removing grape hyacinths completely is a challenge because it is hard to spot every single bulb.
 If you want to be meticulous, allow the foliage to grow in spring and then follow each and every leaf to its bulb or bulbet source.
-That is a bit intense for most gardeners, so some follow up is usually necessary the following season and possibly even the next.
+That is a bit intense for most gardeners so some follow up is usually necessary the next season and possibly even the one after too.

 Chemical Warfare to Get Rid of Grape Hyacinth